 Also, your child should be closely supervised and using the right equipment and proper technique.

-The best way to learn proper technique is to do the exercises without any weight.
-When technique is mastered, weight (or resistance, if using exercise bands) can be added, as long as your child can comfortably do the exercise for 8 to 15 repetitions with good form.
+When lifting weights or kettlebells, the best way to learn proper technique is to do the exercises without any weight.
+When technique is mastered, weight (or resistance, if using exercise bands) can be added, as long as your child can comfortably do the exercise for 8–12 repetitions with good form.
 Kids should not use machines and equipment designed for adults.

 Most injuries happen because a child was goofing around and not supervised.
 Muscle strains are the most common injury associated with strength training.